mmb-irb/MDDB-workflow/DEVELOPMENT.md

 ## Develop on a branch

+The development process is inspired in [trunk-based development](https://trunkbaseddevelopment.com/).
 When working on new features or bug fixes, it's best practice to develop on a separate branch:

 ```shell
 # Create and switch to a new branch